SiddharthGanguli/Machine-Learning-Algorithms/README.md

 # Time-Series-Analysis
 This repository is dedicated to exploring and understanding Time Series Analysis.
-Here I am doing Nosie checking and Filter the nosie uising Simple Moving Average .<br>
+Here I am doing Nosie checking and Filter the nosie uising Simple Moving Average .
 For Noise Checking I am used Statistical Methods--<br>
 Here is all steps are:
 The mean (𝜇) is calculated as: <br>